 Soap contains alkaline ingredients that are useful for removing dirt and oil from the hair.
 However, it’s also true that soap can remove natural essential oils and other ingredients from plant surfaces, leaving a dull and lifeless appearance.
-Soapy Water May Be More Toxic Than You Think, Effects Soapy Water on Plants Can Damage Plants
+Soapy water may be more toxic than you think.
+The effects of soapy water on plants can damage plants.

 When you think of soap, you think of water and lather.
 But soap is much more than that.
 This is a common cleaning product that can harm your indoor plants.
 What makes soap harmful to plants?
 Well, it cleans your home and kills all sorts of living organisms on the surfaces that it touches.
 It’s a harsh chemical that has many dangerous side effects on your houseplants.
 It can leave a lingering scent that might even be toxic to the air and your pets.
 It’s a big no-no for indoor plants.

-Plants react to the temperature and humidity of their environment and the presence of chemicals that are harmful to their growth

-Plants are sensitive to everything around them.
+The answer depends on the chemicals that contain the soap because plants are sensitive to everything around them.
 They react to the temperature and humidity of their environment and the presence of chemicals that are harmful to their growth.
 We can use these reactions to our advantage when it comes to growing plants indoors.

 Soap is one of the most common chemicals used in cleaning products that has harmful effects on plants.
 In fact, soap is one of the most common causes of plant death.
 When we clean our house with soap, we cause the plants inside to receive an overdose of this chemical.

 The best way to protect your indoor plants from this threat is to change your cleaning routine.
+Cause some of dangerous compound could affect plant growth or even damage it.
 Start using a natural soap instead of a conventional soap.
 And while you’re at it, switch to an all-natural cleaning solution that’s made for your plants’ needs.